Founder

 The front desk at most chiropractic practices runs on people doing repetitive work under pressure.
 Answering phones, rebooking patients, filling cancelled slots, sending reminders, following up on no-shows.
 It takes 2-3 staff to keep up.
 And it still isn't enough.

 ChiroDesk replaces the work, not the people.
 The system handles every call, every text, every follow-up, every reminder, every rebook.
 24/7.
-Your front desk becomes one person who is never on the phone, never interrupted, and gives every patient their full attention.
+The front desk becomes one person who is never on the phone, never interrupted, and gives every patient their full attention.

 That one person delivers a better experience than a team of three ever could.
 Because they're finally free to do the one thing that actually matters: be present for the patient standing in front of them.